Christmas tree decorating ideas – stylish looks to try for 2022

 A bigger tree with bigger decorations can make the rest of the room feel small - so look for ceiling height and plenty of space if you've got big ambitions for your tree this year.

-9. Decorate a tree with faux snow and simple decorations
+10. Decorate a tree with faux snow and simple decorations

-10. Deck the tree with pretty pastels
+11. Deck the tree with pretty pastels

-Opt for cool pastel colors like light blues, pinks, and whites for a modern look – adding decorations, baubles, hanging decor, and lights.
-This decorating idea works on real and faux trees alike it works particularly well on a snowy artificial tree – the crisp white background adds an ethereal feel to the softness of the accent colors.
+This decorating idea works on real and faux trees alike it works particularly well on a snowy artificial tree – the crisp white background adds an ethereal feel to the softness of the accent colours.

-11. Place flameless candles on your tree for a dramatic effect
+12. Place flameless candles on your tree for a dramatic effect

-Decorating with flameless candles is a super easy way of illuminating your tree, as it's a dramatic enough look that you won't need to add additional lights or any more decorations if you so choose.
+Decorating with flameless candles is a super easy way of illuminating your tree, as it's a dramatic enough look that you won't need to add additional lights or any more decorations if you choose.

-12. Hang minimal decorations for a contemporary theme
+13. Hang minimal decorations for a contemporary theme

 One way to do this is to use minimal decorations – try 10-20, depending on the size of your tree.
 Then, simply drape a long ribbon, fairy lights, or a garland, around the tree, and voila you're all done.

-This is an especially great Christmas tree decorating idea if you are keen not to create a feeling of clutter and overwhelm a small organized space with a tree.
+This is an especially great Christmas tree decorating idea if you are keen not to create a feeling of clutter and overwhelm a small organised space with a tree.
 This less is more approach is also ideal for a second tree, perhaps one in an entryway or dining room.

-13. Drape lights and decorations for an icy winter effect
+14. Drape lights and decorations for an icy winter effect

 Recreate the icy, cold, winter effect of real fir trees in Finland by draping decor, such as icicle decorations, thin ribboning, or icicle lights to feel like the cading icicles in a winter wonderland scene.
 Simply scatter lights up and down your tree and decorate the rest of it with very cool, neutral tones such as whites and silvers.

-14. Hang paper pom poms for a homespun feel
+15. Hang paper pom poms for a homespun feel

 Similar to the cottagecore fashion trend there's a real affection for country style this season in interiors also.
-You can embrace this homely homespun trend in a fun and playful way with colorful paper pom poms and homemade crafted decorations.
+You can embrace this homely homespun trend in a fun and playful way with colourful paper pom poms and homemade crafted decorations.

 You can get these from any good craft store, and they'll quickly add a really fun look to your tree and home – plus you'll get to enjoy a calming cheap, and easy hobby idea.
 Feel free to add more decor around it to build out the tree – but don't worry about too much, as you simply won't need it.

-15. Intersperse festive foliage and berries for a natural rustic look
+16. Intersperse festive foliage and berries for a natural rustic look

 Gail Wetherell from florist Rebel Roses explained that foliage isn't only for the best Christmas wreaths – it's perfect for use on your tree too.
 "Foliage is a must for Christmas.
 By mixing different varieties, textures, and tones, you can easily create a 3D showstopper," she said.

-16. Go maximalist with multiple layers of decor
+17. Go maximalist with multiple layers of decor

-More is more for some and one way to create a gorgeous Christmas tree is to add as much decor as possible (all within the same color scheme of course).
+More is more for some and one way to create a gorgeous Christmas tree is to add as much decor as possible (all within the same colour scheme of course).
 Take inspiration from this tree and add garlands, lights, baubles, flowers, stars and branches, to create a tree that's straight out of a fairytale wonderland.

-The key to making this look work is to space out each different type of decor item—for example, make sure baubles are strategically placed far enough away from one another, and branches face away from one another in different directions.
+The key to making this look work is to space out each different type of decor item for example, make sure baubles are strategically placed far enough away from one another, and branches face away from one another in different directions.

-17. Layer flowers for an unexpected twist
+18. Layer flowers for an unexpected twist

 The poinsettia is traditionally used in festive floral displays thanks to its red leaves and green foliage.
 Including this flower in your Christmas tree decor makes for a fresh twist on a traditional idea.
 Consider using faux flowers to ensure you can use them year after year.